Khoshkhah/routing-engine/docs/algorithms/one_to_one_pruned.md

 # One-to-One Pruned Algorithm

-Enhanced bidirectional Dijkstra with H3 hierarchy-based pruning.
+Enhanced bidirectional search with H3 spatial hierarchy pruning.

 ## Overview

-This algorithm extends the classic approach by adding H3 spatial pruning.
-Before searching, it computes the **high cell** — the lowest common ancestor (LCA) of source and target H3 cells — and prunes nodes that lie outside this region.
+This algorithm extends the classic approach by adding **H3 spatial pruning**.
+Before searching, it computes the **high cell** — the lowest common ancestor (LCA) of source and target H3 cells — and prunes nodes outside this region.

+> [!NOTE]
+> **H3-Based Hierarchical Routing**
+>
+> This is NOT standard Contraction Hierarchies (CH).
+The hierarchy comes from H3 hexagonal grid resolutions (0-15), not node contraction order.

 ## Key Difference from Classic